IddoxLatifi/IddoxLatifi/README.md

 > *"Code is my canvas.
 Security is my foundation.
 And protection is my mission."*

 **🎯 Remember:** This is all just for fun.
 I'm not trying to be the next Zuckerberg – just a dude who likes building secure stuff in his free time.
-Sometimes I use AI tools like V0, Cursor, and DeepSeek to speed up development, but the core logic and security measures are always my own. 😄
+Sometimes I use AI tools like V0, Cursor, and DeepSeek to speed up development, but the AI is only as good as its operator.
+If you don't know what it wants to hear, it won't give you what you want. 😄

 </div>